 To do this exercise you have to use your diaphragm.
 This is known as the breathing muscle and it sits behind your tummy.
 You breathe in and out through your nose to the count of four.
 The mouth must stay closed.
 For example, you breath in 2-3-4 then out 2-3-4.
 There is no hold in between, and you should aim for around eight to twelve breaths per minute.
 Focus on your breath and as you breathe out feel the tension flow away.
 If you find it difficult to breath through your nose, try breathing through pursed lips.
-If you feel uncomfortable with this then speed up a bit to begin with.
+If you feel uncomfortable with this then speed things up a bit to begin with.

 Many anxious people develop concerns surrounding their throat, breathing and airways.
 This is quite common.
 They may begin to feel they are not getting enough air and start to hyperventilate.
 This tends to make matters worse and brings with it more unpleasant symptoms.
-The exercise will help regain control over breathing and help with hyperventilation.
+The exercise will help regain control over breathing and help with hyperventilation problems.

-Most open-mouthed breathing patterns are associated with situations of high oxygen demand; where there is stress; where there is danger; where there is exertion; when we are frightened or caught unawares.
+Most open-mouthed breathing patterns are associated with situations of danger, high oxygen demand; where there is stress; where there is exertion; when we are frightened or caught unawares.
 Breathing hard, gasping, gulping, panting, choking and even sighing and yawning are all patterns that alert our nervous system and send a distress signal.
 When we are under real stress, we can breathe literally dozens of times a minute.
 When we are at rest, we breathe at around twenty five times a minute.
 Reducing this down further sends the clear message that we are relaxed and safe.

 Closed mouth and slow-breathing also changes the breathing gas profile.
-We end up with a bit more carbon dioxide while maintaining correct levels of oxygen.
+We end up with a bit more carbon dioxide while at the same time maintaining correct levels of oxygen.
 Too much oxygen will make matters worse while a bit more carbon dioxide will help tranquillise the nervous system.
 Carbon dioxide is a natural tranquilliser.
 It is not a good idea to breathe into a bag or into cupped hands.
 This will result in far too much carbon dioxide being retained and can be counterproductive.

 Try not to to confine tension reduction to the relaxation exercises.
-Try and develop relaxation into everything you do: a hot bath or shower, walking to work, avoid sitting still for long periods, increasing activity, all will help with tension reduction.
+Try and develop relaxation into everything you do: a hot bath or shower, walking to work, not sitting still for long periods, increasing general activity, all will help with tension reduction.
 If you can, scan your body for tension throughout the day and relax as necessary.

-Relaxation comes with some fringe benefits: it improves the function of the immune system; lowers blood pressure; allows the body to heal quicker; helps with sleep; the list is endless.
+Relaxation also comes with some fringe benefits: it improves the function of the immune system; lowers blood pressure; allows the body to heal quicker; helps with sleep; the list is endless.